 “I wanted to let you know that Roger died this morning.
 I’m told he had a peaceful death and I was able to go and say goodbye to him earlier today.
 Up until the end he was showing off his maple leaf and I truly believe that he was the most joyful I had ever seen him when speaking about it these last few days…Thanks again for helping make Roger’s wish come true.”

-Roger’s Leaf will be placed at Ballard Commons Park in Spring 2015.
+Roger’s Leaf was placed at Ballard Commons Park in Spring 2015.